 Given this emphasis across the industry, it is no surprise that Deloitte’s midyear outlook survey found about two-thirds of P&C respondents expecting to increase spending on customer relationship management solutions as well as data analytics (figure 12).

-That said, for microsegmenting to be profitable, insurers should look to maintain a nimbler operating model, providing the product flexibility and operational efficiency to enable customisation for narrower targets.
-Insurers should therefore continue to invest in modernisation of core platforms, migration to cloud, as well as process re-engineering, both to save on costs and expand capabilities.
+That said, for microsegmenting to be profitable, insurers should look to maintain a nimbler operating model, providing the product flexibility and operational efficiency to enable customization for narrower targets.
+Insurers should therefore continue to invest in modernization of core platforms, migration to cloud, as well as process re-engineering, both to save on costs and expand capabilities.

 Overall, the industry is faced with several opportunities and challenges as they pivot to thrive in 2021 (figure 13).
 However, they might start by focusing on customer-centricity, seeking to engage more directly and frequently with their ultimate policyholders, rather than the more traditional business model of often treating intermediaries as their primary customers.

 Tremendous progress has been made during the most difficult of times, setting the stage for significant growth and transformation if insurers remain bold and proactive.

 It was encouraging to see that 97% of those surveyed by Deloitte believed they maintained strong engagement with existing policyholders during the pandemic—including 40% who strongly agreed with that sentiment.

 However, 38% of respondents did not feel engaged with new sales prospects, and only half felt adequately connected with their distribution force.
 This likely indicates insurers still have to work on digitizing operations without losing their personal connection with customers and other stakeholders.